Subscribe: Apple Podcast | Email | Spotify | Stitcher

 If your child has a medical condition or a condition where their immune system is compromised, then please check with your child’s medical team whether probiotics are safe to take.

-Probiotics work by feeding on the fibre that your child eats, then make short-chain fatty acids which further helps the growth of friendly bacteria in the gut.
+Probiotics work by feeding on the fibre that your child eats, then make short-chain fatty acids which further help the growth of friendly bacteria in the gut.

 This then helps prevent the growth of ‘bad’ or ‘harmful’ bacteria in your child’s body and can also have a positive effect on their immunity and general overall health and well-being.